hapax/hapax.github.io/assets/reality.md

-If I take a clod of earth, and let it go, Aristotle says it will drop back down to the ground because the ground is where it belongs and likes to be.
-That was the accepted view for most of recorded history.
+If I take a clod of earth, and let it go, Aristotle says it will drop back down to the ground because the ground is where it belongs and likes to be, and that was the accepted view for most of recorded history.
 But in 1665, Cambridge University closed due to fears of the
 Black Plague---not so different from universities around the world today---and one of its recent graduates, a lazy and